BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 }
 ```

 Before I said that one advantage of the presented dissimilarity formula is that it returns 0 when comparing a time series with itself.
-Let's challenge that idea comparing `zoo_germany` with itself:
+Let's see if that's true by comparing `zoo_germany` with itself:

 ``` r